Last updated on August 23rd, 2023 at 11:50 am

 Received wisdom is that giving and receiving presents at Christmas reminds us of the presents given to Jesus by the wise men.
 Working in the UAE one year, I was tickled to bring back some frankincense and myrrh from the spice souk, which I boxed up, wrapped in gold paper and gave to the memsahib.
 In fact, the business of exchanging gifts on Christmas Day is a relatively recent phenomenon; traditionally, gifts of produce were given at New Year – and the Christmas Box (see Boxing Day) was distributed the day after Christmas.
 However, the practice of buying and exchanging Christmas presents really took off in industrial and Victorian Britain, particularly in the latter part of the 19th century with the development of department stores.

 Despite what you may read, there is no established custom and practice in Britain regarding when Christmas gifts should be exchanged.
 Certainly, younger children are generally allowed to see if Father Christmas has visited as early as mum and dad will allow; but, beyond that, it really is a matter of family tradition and personal choice.
+The Royal Family, I gather, exchanges presents on Christmas Eve – maybe a hangover from their German heritage.

 Christmas pudding is served on Christmas Day.
 Its ingredients vary slightly from recipe to recipe, but generally include suet, flour, breadcrumbs, brown sugar, eggs, dried and fresh fruit, ginger, spices, treacle and brandy.
 It is boiled and keeps for months and months…